hbk4mask/hbk4mask.github.io/_posts/2020-06-06-reasons-to-stopped-watching-news.md

 News channels focus on the third definition above everything else.

-**News channels makes you stressed out and anxious**
+###News channels makes you stressed out and anxious###

-The way news channels portray the negative news is something worth paying attention to.
-News media love negative news and they love exaggerating the negative news to the epic proportions to garner more viewers.
+The way news channels portray the negative news is something worth paying attention to. **News media love negative news and they love exaggerating the negative news to the epic proportions to garner more viewers**.
 But this distortion has consequences.

 If you have fitness watch you can confirm it yourself.
 Watch you your heart rate rises after few minutes of watching your favorite news channel.